All Episodes

 And I think he sees it as a model.

-President Reagan succeeded in defeating America's greatest foes without war because of the fact that he was the slogan, peace through strength, which was attached to let's make America great again.
+President Reagan succeeded in defeating America's greatest foes without war because of the fact that he was, the slogan, peace through strength, which was attached to let's make America great again.

-And those both of those slogans were Reagan slogans.
+Both of those slogans were Reagan slogans.

-And and they that policy worked.
+And they, that policy worked.

-a horrific tr threat to to America but without in going and invading you know a dozen foreign countries.
+It succeeded in defeating the enemy, eliminating a horrific threat to America, but without going and invading, you know, a dozen foreign countries.

-You know it was a two-week operation.
+You know, it was a two-week operation.

 They're willing to fight when necessary.